trimstray/nginx-admins-handbook/README.md

 ###### Rationale

+  > Generaly HSTS is a way for websites to tell browsers that the connection should only ever be encrypted.This prevents MITM attacks, downgrade attacks, sending plain text cookies and session ids.

   > The header indicates for how long a browser should unconditionally refuse to take part in unsecured HTTP connection for a specific domain.

+  > You had better be pretty sure that your website is indeed all HTTPS before you turn this on because HSTS adds complexity to your rollback strategy.
+Google recommend enabling HSTS this way:
+  >
+  >   1) Roll out your HTTPS pages without HSTS first
+  >   2) Start sending HSTS headers with a short `max-age`.
+Monitor your traffic both from users and other clients, and also dependents' performance, such as ads.
+  >   3) Slowly increase the HSTS `max-age`.
+  >   4) If HSTS doesn't affect your users and search engines negatively, you can, if you wish, ask your site to be added to the HSTS preload list used by most major browsers.

 ###### Example